Why Hydration is Important

 Water aids in the breakdown of food we eat and allows us to metabolise the nutrients and get rid of the waste.

-Without enough water you may end up with constipation and in severe cases you may have a digestive disease due to build up of food in the gut that gets infected.
+Without maintaining hydration levels you may end up with constipation and in severe cases you may have a digestive disease due to build up of food in the gut that gets infected.

 You won’t be dehydrated

 It might be obvious to point out that water stops us from being dehydrated - but did you ever stop to think what dehydration actually is and what it means?